courtois-neuromod/cneuromod-things/THINGS/README.md

 ## THINGS/glm-memory

-The `THINGS/glm-memory` submodule include code for General Linear Model (GLM) analyses of memory contrasts in the THINGS dataset.
+The `THINGS/glm-memory` submodule includes the `code` directory, which includes scripts to perform General Linear Model (GLM) analyses that contrast memory conditions on the cneuromod-things fMRI data.
-The `code` directory includes three scripts:
-- `gen-memory-ffx.py`, which will generate fixed-effects analysis (FFX) stat maps
-- `visualize-memory-ffx.py`, which will visualize these stat maps on the volume and on flat maps
-- `check-memory-counts.py` to assess the distribution of memory conditions (e.g., "correct rejection") within individual scanning runs.

-`THINGS/glm-memory` also includes ``sub-0*`` directories, which contain the subject-specific GLM statistical maps for a subset of memory contrasts (i.e., "within-session hit vs. correct rejection").
+`THINGS/glm-memory` also includes ``sub-0*`` directories, which contain **subject-specific GLM statistical maps for a subset of memory contrasts** (i.e., "within-session hit vs. correct rejection").